 If you have a food dehydrator at home or if you simply love to munch on dried fruit, then you may be tempted to throw a piece or two of dried mango in your dog’s direction.

 Dried fruit is essentially just a piece of fruit with the water removed.
-So your dog can eat a dried mango, just like he can eat a piece of the fresh fruit.
-While this is true, there are a few things to consider.
+So, technically your dog can eat a dried mango, just like he can eat a piece of the fresh fruit.

-Dogs can certainly eat mango as a snack or a special treat.
+So, can dogs have mango?
+The answer is yes.
+Dogs can eat mango as a snack or a special treat.
 But you should always speak to your veterinarian before giving your dog any new type of food.

 Like other food items, there is a chance that your canine companion may be allergic or intolerant, so start with just a bite and look out for signs of indigestion.